mathurinm/latex/README.md

             - \MCP(\lambda, \gamma, \Theta) \right\}
   \end{align}
   ```
-- always use the same spacing to be able to use search and replace efficiently: for example, use `x_{k + 1}` don't write `x_{k+1}` and `x_{k +1}` in other parts of the document.
+- Always use the same spacing to be able to use search and replace efficiently: for example, use `x_{k + 1}` don't write `x_{k+1}` and `x_{k +1}` in other parts of the document.
 Spaces around binary operators help readability IMO.
-- make versioning easier by writing a single sentence per line.
+- Make versioning easier by writing a single sentence per line.
 It also makes commenting some parts of the code easier.

 ## Basic document and project structure
-A basic `.tex` template comprises the following macros:
+A basic `.tex` template for main document comprises the following macros:

 ```latex
 \documentclass{article}